francescogemma/MyShelfie/README.md

 ## Project specification

-The project consists of the development of a Java software version of the board game [My Shelfie](https://www.craniocreations.it/en/product/my-shelfie).
+The project consists of developing a Java software version of the board game [My Shelfie](https://www.craniocreations.it/en/product/my-shelfie).

 ## Implemented features